MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/technical-reference/GraphClientRequestIdGuidancePlugin.md

-Provides guidance when the `client-request-id` request header is not used in requests to Microsoft Graph.
+Provides guidance when the `client-request-id` request header isn't used in requests to Microsoft Graph.

 ## Plugin instance definition